 The District invests in TexPool, an external investment pool that is not SEC-registered.
 The State Comptroller of Public Accounts of the State of Texas has oversight of the pool.
 Federated Investors, Inc. manages the daily operations of the pool under a contract with the Comptroller.
-TexPool meets the criteria established in GASB Statement No. 79 and measures all of its portfolio assets at amortized cost.
+TexPool measures all of its portfolio assets at amortized cost.
 As a result, the District also measures its investments in TexPool at amortized cost for financial reporting purposes.
 There are no limitations or restrictions on withdrawals from TexPool.

 Concentration of credit risk.
 In accordance with the District's investment policy, investments in individual securities are to be limited to ensure that potential losses on individual securities do not exceed the income generated from the remainder of the portfolio.
-As of September 30, 2017, the District did not own any investments in individual securities.
+As of September 30, 2021, the District did not own any investments in individual securities.

 Custodial credit risk-deposits.
 Custodial credit risk is the risk that in the event of a bank failure, the District's deposits may not be returned to it.
-The government's investment policy requires that the District's deposits be fully insured by FDIC insurance or collateralized with Obligations of the United States or its agencies and instrumentalities.
-As of September 30, 2017, the District's bank deposits were fully covered by FDIC insurance.
+The government's investment policy requires that the District's deposits be fully insured by FDIC insurance or collateralized with obligations of the United States or its agencies and instrumentalities.
+As of September 30, 2021, the District's bank deposits were fully covered by FDIC insurance.